-Info for Researchers
+Info for Applicants

-The Department for Education's School Experience Programme (SEP)
+The DfE's School Experience Programme

 You’ll be placed at one of the hundreds of schools across the country that are part of the SEP.
 During your placement you’ll have the opportunity to talk to teachers about day-to-day school life, observe teaching and pastoral work and watch a range of lessons and age groups being taught.